ShakoorShaik/ai-course-planner/README.md

 ## 📌 **About the Project**
 UTSC Path Builder is a **course planning tool** designed to help students at the **University of Toronto Scarborough (UTSC)** efficiently plan their academic journey.
 The platform provides interactive features for **tracking courses, checking prerequisites, verifying program requirements, and making informed course decisions** based on peer ratings and recommendations.
+This project was done in a team of 5 includling Kevin, Maria, Mohamad, Madafue, and Shakoor.
+This is a copy of the main repo to display the project on my end.

 ---